SergeantWiley/ChessNet/README.md

 batch_size = 64
 num_epochs = 50
 ```
-A few things.
+There are quite a few things.
 Number one is the inptu_size.
-The input often must be the same size as the tensor so we pass 64. then the hidden_size for the model doesnt nessarily have to be the same size.
+The input often must be the same size as the tensor so we pass 64.
+The hidden_size for the model doesnt nessarily have to be the same size so we increase it 128.
 The output_size similear to the input, must be the same size as the input tensor unless the output tensor is a different size then the output_size should be the same size as the tensor output size

 The learning_rate is important since its tells how much each nuerons values can change per every epoch.
 Speaking of epochs, epochs are the number of testing and evaluation of the nueral networks performance.

-batch_size is the number of data points each nueron gets.
-A smaller number means more nuerons have to work togeather decreasing the chance of over fitting
+batch_size is used meant to regulate the quatity of connections between each nueron.
+This gives mores for each nueron reducing the chance of overfitting.

 With that, Hyperparamaters are completed!